chelnak/status-cake-exporter/README.md

 Usage: status-cake-exporter [OPTIONS]

 Options:
   --username TEXT        Username for the account.
-This is only required for legacy
+This is only required for
+                         legacy accounts.  [env var: USERNAME] --api-key TEXT         API Key for the account.  [env var: API_KEY;
+                         required]
-                    accounts.  [env var: USERNAME] --api-key TEXT    API Key for the account.  [env var: API_KEY; required] --tags TEXT       A comma separated list of tags used to filter tests returned from the api  [env var: TAGS] --log-level TEXT  The log level of the application.
-Value can be one of {debug, info, warn, error}  [env var: LOG_LEVEL; default: info]
+  --tags TEXT            A comma separated list of tags used to filter tests
+                         returned from the api  [env var: TAGS] --log-level TEXT       The log level of the application.
+Value can be one of {debug, info, warn, error}  [env var: LOG_LEVEL;
+                         default: info]
-  --port INTEGER    [env var: PORT; default: 8000] --help            Show this message and exit.
+  --port INTEGER         [env var: PORT; default: 8000] --items-per-page TEXT  The number of items that the api will return on a
+                         page.
+This is a global option.  [env var:
+                         ITEMS_PER_PAGE; default: 25]
+  --help                 Show this message and exit
 ```

 ## Metrics